MysMon/delta-sculptor/README.md

 A robust TypeScript implementation of JSON Patch ([RFC 6902](https://tools.ietf.org/html/rfc6902)) with additional features for efficient diffing, patching, and patch inversion.

+## Warning

+This repository is an alpha release.
+It is not yet ready for production use.
+Please use at your own risk.

 ## Features

 - 🔄 Full JSON Patch (RFC 6902) compliance